 In the telecom and data centre sectors, storage demands are constantly growing and lithium ion batteries are starting to be used to replace lead acid batteries.
 For example, in November 2012, we announced a MoU with Bhaskar Solar in India which intends to harness Electrovaya's Lithium Ion Battery technology in making renewables-based telecom towers possible.
 Electrovaya would work jointly with Bhaskar Solar to implement renewable energy management solutions across Bhaskar's proposed 15,000 telecom tower applications.
+Indian demand for power is high however the market is extremely price sensitive and difficult to penetrate with products manufactured in Canada.
+This project is presently on hold and will be reactivated when a cost efficient structure is determined and implemented.

 In September, 2013, we announced that we had received a purchase order from Scottish and Southern Energy Power Distribution (SSEPD) for a major distributed energy storage project.
 The project will lead to the installation of 25 distributed and independent energy storage systems in a single UK town.
 The systems will be composed of Electrovaya's latest SuperPolymer 2.0 technology and will feature substantial smart grid capabilities.

 The systems will range in energy capacity from 12.5kWh to over 80kWh.
-Work began in 2013 and will continue throughout 2014.
+Work began in late 2013 and will continue throughout 2014 and 2015.